gitpan/MooseX-POE/README.md

 That said there are a few caveats that have turned up during testing.

-1. The C<method> keyword doesn't seem to work as expected.
+1. The `method` keyword doesn't seem to work as expected.
 This is an integration issue that is being resolved but I want to wait for L<MooseX::Declare|MooseX::Declare> to gain some more polish on their slurpy arguments.